divstechnologydev/moveo-analytics-js/README.md

 ### Notes

 - The `predict` method is **non-blocking** and won't affect your application's performance
-- All requests have a 150ms timeout to prevent hanging
+- All requests have a 400ms timeout to prevent hanging
 - The method automatically sends the current session ID and all buffered events from the MoveoOne instance
 - The method returns a Promise, so you can use async/await or `.then()/.catch()`
+- Latency tracking is enabled by default and runs asynchronously without affecting prediction response time

 ## Comprehensive Example Usage